OutSystems/docs-validation/templates/aaaa-bbbb-09999.md

 # OS-AAAA-BBBB-09999

 <!--
-In summary, replace <error-message> with the error message (without error code).
+In summary, replace <error-message> with the error message (without error code) and make sure you wrap the error message in quotation marks, `""`.
 After the #, replace OS-AAAA-BBBB-09999 with the error code.
 -->